History of slavery in New Mexico: United States rule

 After New Mexico territory passed to American rule following the Treaty of Guadalupe Hidalgo which ended the Mexican–American War in 1848, the issue of slavery in the new territory became a major issue, with the Whigs wanting to keep Mexico's ban on slavery and the Democrats wanting to introduce it.
 In the Compromise of 1850, it was decided that New Mexico Territory would be able to choose its own stance on slavery by popular sovereignty.
 In 1859, New Mexico passed the Act for the Protection of Slave Property.
 This was partially because Territorial Governor William Carr Lane and Chief Justice of the New Mexico Supreme Court Grafton Baker owned black slaves.
 Many local citizens had seen the issue in different terms; soon after the Treaty had been signed, a group of prominent New Mexicans went on record in opposition to slavery, in their petition to congress to change the military government to a temporary territorial form.
 They were likely motivated by their desire for self-government, and the fact that the slave state of Texas claimed much of New Mexico east of the Rio Grande, and that many believed that it was planning to invade again as it had in 1841 and 1843.
 However, black slaves never numbered more than a dozen during these years.

 On June 19, 1862, Congress prohibited slavery in all US territories.
 New Mexico citizens petitioned the US Senate for compensation for 600 Indian slaves that were going to be set free.
 The Senate denied their request and sent federal agents to enforce the abolition of slavery.
 The Spanish practice of peonage, a type of involuntary servitude, became a legal workaround to the abolition of slavery.
-The Thirteenth Amendment to the United States Constitution legally abolished both slavery and involuntary servitude in December, 1865.
+The Thirteenth Amendment to the United States Constitution legally abolished both slavery and involuntary servitude in December, 1865 (except as a punishment for convicts, which remains legal under the Constitution to this day).
 When Special Indian Agent J.K.
 Graves visited in June 1866, he found that slavery was still widespread, often in the form of peonage.
 Many of the federal agents had captive servants; in his report, Graves estimated that there were 400 slaves in Santa Fe alone.
 On March 2, 1867, Congress passed the Peonage Act of 1867, which specifically targeted enforcement against the practice in New Mexico.